CanonicalLtd/maas-docs/en/nodes-scripts.md

     testing.
 [See below](#automatic-script-selection-by-hardware-type) for more
     details.

-A typical administrator workflow (with node states) using customized commissioning scripts is represented here:
+A typical administrator workflow (with node states) using customised commissioning scripts is represented here:

 Add node -> Enlistment (runs built-in commissioning scripts) -> New ->